 For any $\theta\in\Theta$, we define the empirical process

 and obtain with \cref{eq:MestimationII} and \cref{eq:MestimationIII} from \cref{lem: helpinglemmaI}

 for some $\const_{1}\in\IR_{\geq1}$.
-In the following step, we apply a so-called \textit{peeling device}, where we refer to \cite{Geer2000} for a generic explanatation.
-This method was already used in a similar way in \cite{NicklGeerWang2020} and \cite{BohrNickl2023} to controll the process $\calW_N(\thetaMAP)$ over disjoint slices of a subset of $\Theta$.
+In the following step, we apply a so-called \textit{peeling device}, where we refer to \cite{Geer2000} for a generic explanation.
+This method was already used in a similar way in \cite{NicklGeerWang2020} and \cite{BohrNickl2023} to control the process $\calW_N(\thetaMAP)$ over disjoint slices of $\Theta$.
 In detail, for all $l\in\IN$ and $\const_{1}$ sufficiently large, define the family of slices

 where the inclusion follows from the definition of $\frakd_\rate^2$.
 Note that $\{\theta\in\Theta:\,\frakd_\rate^2(\theta,\thetatilde) \geq R^2\const_1^2\} = \bigcup_{l\in\IN}\Theta_l$.
 We obtain

 We follow the approach of \cite{BohrNickl2023} and decompose $\calW_{N}$ into two empirical processes.
 Indeed, for each $\theta\in\Theta$, simple computations show